R (Carson) v Secretary of State for Work and Pensions and R (Carson & Reynolds) v Secretary of State for Work and Pensions

 R (Carson) v Secretary of State for Work and Pensions and R (Carson & Reynolds) v Secretary of State for Work and Pensions were a series of civil action court cases seeking judicial review of the British government's policies under the Human Rights Act 1998.
-They related to the right to property under Article 1 of the First Protocol and prohibition of discrimination under Article 14 of the convention.
-In Reynolds's case, there was also Article 8 of the European Convention on Human Rights (ECHR), the right to respect for "private and family life" to be considered, as well as Article 3 of the ECHR, the prohibition of torture, and "inhuman or degrading treatment or punishment".
+They related to the right to property (whether the state pension was a welfare benefit or akin to a private contract) under Article 1 of the First Protocol and prohibition of discrimination under Article 14 of the convention.
+The Reynolds case also considered Article 8 of the European Convention on Human Rights (ECHR), the right to respect for "private and family life", as well as Article 3 of the ECHR, the prohibition of torture, and "inhuman or degrading treatment or punishment".

 Background

 Annette Carson was a UK pensioner who had relocated to work in South Africa in 1989.
 In April 2002, she brought this case under the Human Rights Act 1998.
 Carson contended that the failure of the UK government to pay to pensioners resident in certain countries abroad the inflation uprating of their UK State pensions, while paying the annual uprating in other countries, contravened the UK Human Rights Act of 1998 (based on the European Convention on Human Rights) on grounds of discrimination.
 Annual uprating to the UK State Pension is payable in countries like the UK, the European Economic Area and a number of disparate countries (the United States, for example), whilst not being payable in predominantly Commonwealth countries such as Australia, Canada, New Zealand and South Africa.

 Joanne Reynolds was under 25 and living in a council flat in England.
 She was receiving the Jobseeker's Allowance and Income Support.
 She received less than she would have received if she had been over 25.
 This allegedly breached: